| LINKTYPE_ name

 |

-network byte order, containing a PF_ value from OpenBSD's
+in network byte order, containing a value of 2 for IPv4

 |